London Knights, Moose Jaw Warriors facing off in Memorial Cup on TSN | TSN

 Yager would add another to make it a 4-3 game, before Saginaw’s Josh Bloom scored at the start of the third period.

-Matthew Savoie would pull Moose Jaw back to within a goal late in the third, but the comeback bid ultimately came up short in the 5-4 loss in the tournament opener.
+Matthew Savoie would pull Moose Jaw back to within a goal late in the game, but the comeback bid ultimately came up short in the 5-4 loss.

-The Warriors (0-1) will need a win tonight if they are to compete for a spot in the 2024 Memorial Cup final.
+The Warriors (0-1) will need a win tonight if they are to compete for a spot in the final.